How to Stop Overeating: 12 Effective Strategies

 Think of the scenario mentioned earlier.
 You skip breakfast because you aren’t hungry, have a light lunch, and then show up starving for dinner.
 Your blood sugar is likely low since you haven’t eaten, which will make you naturally crave higher-carb foods to bring your glucose up quickly.

-High-carb foods spike your blood sugar, insulin is released from your pancreas to compensate and bring it back down quickly, and suddenly you are hungry and tired again.
+When high-carb foods spike your blood sugar, insulin is released from your pancreas to compensate and bring it back down quickly, and suddenly, you are hungry and tired again.

 Despite knowing the risks, it can be challenging to break the habit if you are used to overeating.
 It takes time to create a new pattern, but you can do it.
-Here are seven ways to get started.
+Here are 12 ways to get started:

-As mentioned above, skipping meals can backfire.
+As mentioned above, skipping mealtimes can backfire.
 You should be hungry before eating, but not so starving that you want to eat everything and anything.
+Consider designing a meal plan that fits your schedule and dietary needs.

 In a perfect world, you’d listen to your hunger and satiety cues.
 Still, many who overeat aren’t connected to their body’s signals.
 As silly as it may sound, it takes time to relearn how to eat.
 If this sounds like you, try eating at the same time each day to set new patterns.